rmchz/gotraining-studyguide/README.md

 # The Ultimate Go Study Guide

-Ultimate Go Study Guide is a collection of notes for students taking the Ultimate Go class.
-It is compiled of sample programs along side with line-by-line comments to help students follow along the code better.
+The Ultimate Go Study Guide is a collection of notes for students taking the Ultimate Go class.
+It is compiled of sample programs with line-by-line comments to help students follow the code better.

 ## Table of Contents